Indemnity Insurance of Obstruction of Access Bank conveyancing obligations

 Hinckley and Rugby The policy must be for our benefit and for no less than the amount lent to the borrower, including retentions, stage payments and interest.

-Molo Finance Buy to Let An amount at least equal to the amount of the mortgage advance.
-Any indemnity insurance policy must protect the borrowers, any successors in title and any mortgages.
+Leeds Building Society An amount at least equal to the amount of the mortgage advance plus 10%.
+Any indemnity insurance policy must protect the borrowers, any successor in title and any Mortgagee.

 Mortgage Express (No 2)